Felipe Vázquez: Washington Nationals (2015–2016)

-Pittsburgh Pirates (2016–present)
+Pittsburgh Pirates (2016–2019)

 2016–17

 On July 30, 2016, the Nationals traded Vázquez, along with Taylor Hearn, to the Pittsburgh Pirates for Mark Melancon.
 For the Pirates, he finished with a 3.29 ERA in 28 games.

 Vázquez began the 2017 season as a setup reliever.
 After a 0.58 ERA in 31 games, on June 9 he was named co-closer for the Pirates along with Juan Nicasio, replacing Tony Watson.
 Vázquez later assumed primary closing duties, with Nicasio becoming the eighth-inning setup man.
 Vázquez was 5–3 with a 1.67 ERA, and earned 21 saves in 23 opportunities in 2017.
 His fastest pitch of 2017 was 102.6 miles an hour, second-best in MLB only to pitches by Aroldis Chapman.
 Of all MLB pitchers, he held left-handed batters to the lowest batting average, .082 (in 20 or more innings).

 2018–19: All-Star seasons

 Before the 2018 season, Vázquez signed a four-year contract with the Pirates, with club options for another two years.
 In 2018, Vázquez was selected to play in the 2018 All-Star Game, his first All-Star appearance.
 For the season, he was 4–2 with 37 saves and a 2.70 ERA.

 In an April 7, 2019, game against the Cincinnati Reds, Vázquez was ejected after his role in a bench-clearing incident involving Chris Archer, Derek Dietrich, Yasiel Puig, Amir Garrett, Keone Kela, and David Bell.
 Vázquez was selected for the 2019 All-Star Game, as a roster replacement for Zack Greinke.
 On September 10, Vázquez and Kyle Crick got into a clubhouse fight; Crick broke his finger, requiring season-ending surgery.
 On September 17, the Pirates placed Vázquez on the restricted list, due to his arrest on multiple charges of unlawful contact with a minor.
 At the time, his record for the season was 5–1 with a 1.65 ERA and 28 saves.
 He was also placed on administrative leave by Major League Baseball.